hpreston/myhero_demo/README.md

 	* _Original Web interface for MyHero.
 Replaced by UI_
 myhero_ui)

 # Other Mantl Demo Ideas

 There are many other ideas for demo's to run with Mantl.
 Several of these leverage example content delivered with the Mantl code in the examples/ directory.
 Others deploy Mesos frameworks using the Mantl API.
 Review these directories as well as the documentation at [docs.mantl.io](http://docs.mantl.io).

+# Uninstallation

+Run `./myhero-uninstall.sh` to remove all services from Marathon.